stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ![mwp geozones](images/geozones_00.png){: width="50%" }

-Note that the Save, Export, Clear, Downlaod and Upload  options are not sensitive if no geozone is loaded.
+Note that the Save, Export, Clear, Download and Upload  options are not sensitive if no geozone is loaded.
 Once a geozone is loaded, some or all of these options will be enabled.
 The MSP options are only enabled if the FC offers `feature GEOZONE`.

 Note that if `feature GEOZONE` is present, nwp will attempt to load Geozones from the FC unless the setting `autoload-geozones` is false, e.g.: